How much do you charge?

 For additional information on the analysis that we perform please go to Education -> Learning Center Macro & Technical Analysis

 My financial advisor never pushed me to get out of stocks during the last downturn and I lost a lot of money.
-Are your portfolio managers different and more nimble?
+Is your firm different?

-Our portfolio managers are trained to be fast moving and to get out of positions quickly when our exit rules are triggered.
-We are trained as traders, so we follow entry and exit rules for all holdings and we follow these rules in strict form.
-If a market starts to become unhealthy, we will usually see it a week or two in advance through our stock holdings, and our exit rules will trigger us to close positions in incremental fashion.
-If a chart starts to look unhealthy we’ll know it, because we are expert technicians, and most likely we’ll be out of that holding before our loss gets much greater than 5%.
+Our traders are trained to be fast moving and to get out of positions quickly when our exit rules are triggered.
+We follow strict entry and exit rules for all holdings.
+If the market starts to become unhealthy, we will usually see it a week or two in advance through our stock holdings, and our exit rules will trigger us to close positions in incremental fashion.
+If a chart starts to look unhealthy we’ll know it, because we are expert technicians, and we’ll most likely be out of that position before our loss gets much greater than 7%, for an individual stock.
 We also monitor the macros of the US economy (major indexes, bonds, economic data, breadth) along with Europe and Asia, which provides us visibility into “storms” developing, where we are quick to reduce exposure until the storm dissipates.
 With this said, taking losses is part of the business.
 The key is to keep the losses small and to protect our capital by following strict exit rules and by modulating our exposure levels from week to week.